syncfusion-content/extension-docs/Extension/Faq/How-to-get-rid-of-from-multiple-version-alert-message-in-Syncfusion-Xamarin-Toolbox.md

 documentation: ug
 ---

-# Get rid of from multiple version alert message in Xamarin Toolbox?
+# Get rid of from multiple version alert message in Xamarin Toolbox

 When drag and drop a Syncfusion Xamarin control from Syncfusion Xamarin Toolbox in a project with multiple version NuGet packages which is already installed, two types of alert message will be displayed based on the following  scenarios: